bganko123/bganko123.github.io/_posts/2023-05-18-SavingAModel.md

-# Saving a model made in fastai
+# Saving a Model Made in fastai

 Training can take a lot of computational time.
 Ideally, we would be able to save our models so that we can accss them later without having to retrain a new one.
 This saves a lot of time and effort.
 Luckily, the fastai library allows this to be done quickly and easily.
 So first we need to train a model, this is the basic training process described throughout the course (this assumes you already have your data blocks set up):